Tarek-g/pro-markdown-manager/README.md

 For more information about Mermaid syntax, visit [mermaid.js.org](https://mermaid.js.org/).

 ## Development Notes
-- Core Markdown sources live in `includes/wpcom/` and originate from Automattic's Jetpack plugin (GPL-compatible).
+- Core Markdown functionality has been enhanced and extended from original sources.
-- `Jetpack_Options` is shimmed only in GFM mode to mimic Jetpack behavior.
-- `includes/class-pro-markdown-parser.php` receives the parser mode (`gfm` or `markdown_extra`) and handles fallback/integration with Jetpack when available.
+- Additional features and improvements have been implemented beyond the base implementation.
+- The plugin has been significantly modified to include Mermaid diagram support and other enhancements.

 ## License & Credits
-- Licensed under the GPLv2 (or later) in keeping with WordPress & Jetpack.
+- Licensed under the GPLv2 (or later) in keeping with WordPress.
-- `includes/wpcom/` directory contains code copied from [Automattic/Jetpack](https://github.com/Automattic/jetpack) and retains original headers.
+- Some components were originally based on code from Automattic's Jetpack plugin (GPL-compatible) but have been substantially modified.
+- Mermaid diagram support implemented with version 10.9.4.
+- PrismJS syntax highlighting integrated for code blocks.